 Google Analytics can help identify the digital path that a prospect took from influencer post to sale.
 But Google Analytics will only take you so far, and properly monitoring results often means investigating from where your new customers originated.

 To achieve this, many brands create individual links manually for each influencer campaign.
 Marketers can then organize their links by influencer and social media channels.

 Most marketers use spreadsheets when they first start managing an influencer program.
 Spreadsheets work fine at first, but before long, the details become too overwhelming for traditional spreadsheets and CRM software platforms.
 As you scale your program, you’re going to need an influencer-specific software platform.

-The right software simplifies your life and frees up your team.
+The right creator management software simplifies your life and frees up your team.
 If you ever hope to scale your influencer program, streamlining the influencer process has to be the primary goal.
 The software you choose should ensure that no influencer management tasks fall through the cracks and instantly gives your marketing team more time to focus on your big-picture goals.

 The sheer volume of IRM tasks can require hundreds –or even thousands – of human hours.
 But successful IRM tools eliminate that labor constraint.
 Simply put, the right IRM tools improve the quality and number of influencers that a marketing team can effectively manage.

 When searching for a IRM software, make sure it has tools allow you to: